HGuigit/Pokedex-data-analysis/README.md

 # Trying to learn git
-Pokemon analysis in pandas python
+Pokemon analysis in pandas pythong